elManto/elmanto.github.io/posts/llvm_for_security_4_4.md

 ## Abstract

 This module doesn't add too many novel concepts, compared to the previous ones, but still, it shows a trending application of LLVM for security, i.e., fuzzing.
-Our goal is to create a pass that instrument a target to log the code coverage.
-As a further exercise, we'll then implement an additional instrumentation feature, i.e., context sensitivity.
+Our goal is to create a pass that instruments a target to log the code coverage.
+As a further exercise, we'll then implement an additional instrumentation feature, i.e., context sensitivity (simply taken from AFL++)..
 Our refernce tool will be AFL++, and thus our pass will work with this fuzzer, even though in principle many of the ideas we're going to exploare are equivalent with other fuzzers.